Calendar Committee FY2015

 - Monitor compliance with University Senate Rules and Regulations 1.4.2 concerning the scheduling of examinations outside of regular class hours.
 Following the committee’s established procedures, approve or disapprove applications for tests other than final examinations to be held at times other than regular class hours.
 Report actions taken on these matters to SenEx.

-- Develop a policy for scheduling final examinations in dual-campus courses, seeking input from Edwards Campus.
-Consider whether policy should blanket all classes, or differ by day/evening courses, in-person or tele-courses, and whether the comparative size of the enrollment (from Edwards or Lawrence) should play a role in determining the exam schedule.
-Report to SenEx by 2/26/13.
+- Continue working to develop a policy for scheduling final examinations in dual-campus courses, seeking input from the Edwards Campus.
+Consider whether the policy should blanket all classes, or differ by time or mode of delivery and whether the comparative size of the enrollment (from Edwards or Lawrence) should play a role in determining the exam schedule.
+Using data on the number of courses that are dual-campus, consider the viability and impact of each of the four options identified last year plus any other options identified by the committee.